The Ubiquity of Smooth Hilbert Schemes: The Ubiquity of Smooth Hilbert Schemes

-\begin{remark} The case $b_r > 0$ follows from Theorem~\ref{thm:Kpolydegree}.
-Another approach may exist using Stanley decompositions; see \cite{Maclagan_Smith_2005, Sturmfels_White_1991, Stanley_1982}.
+\begin{remark} The case $b_r > 0$ is a consequence of Theorem~\ref{thm:Kpolydegree}.
+Another approach might exist using Stanley decompositions; see \cite{Maclagan--Smith--2005, Sturmfels--White--1991, Stanley--1982}.
 Indeed, Proposition~\ref{prop:lexextension} follows by considering a Stanley decomposition of the lexicographic ideal, while Lemma~\ref{lem:SSproperties}(ii) gives a Stanley decomposition of $I$.
 We thank D.~Maclagan for pointing this out. \end{remark}